The best Google Home commands can help make life easier, less complicated and, at the very least, more entertaining.

-As a smart home platform, many of the best Google Home commands apply to the best smart home devices.
+As a smart home platform, many of the best Google Home commands apply to the best smart home devices, as long as they're also the best Google Home compatible devices.
 You can use Google Home to turn on your smart lights, change the temperature of your smart thermostat and see who rang your smart doorbell.

 Here are the best Google Home commands